DSSGxUK/s22_savethechildren/docs/index.rst

 The package was initially developed during `DSSGxUK`_ 22, in collaboration with Save the Children and UNICEF.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting-started` section for further information about how to begin, including :ref:`installation` of the package.

 .. _DHS: https://dhsprogram.com/Data/